 This course will explore poetry as a medium.
 Each student will write poems, and the work of all students will be studied in class and in conference with the instructor.
 The work of published poets will be used regularly to suggest possibilities and directions in both form and content.
 3 credits.
+Every three semesters development and staging.
+Emphasis will be on oneact plays although structural analysis of longer plays will be made.
+Works of both students and established playwrights will be studied.
+3 credits.
 Every three semesters.